 Many areas of London are provided with hard water.
 What exactly is hard water we here you ask?
-Hard water is defined as water with high mineral content and generally speaking hard water is full of calcium carbonate (better known to me and you as limescale), the annoying hard off-white stuff that builds up around your taps, shower heads and other places that the hard water regularly comes into contact with.
+Hard water is defined as water with high mineral content and generally speaking hard water is full of calcium carbonate (limescale), the annoying hard off-white stuff that builds up around your taps, showerheads and other places that the hard water regularly comes into contact with.

 Whilst the high mineral content of hard water can actually prove to be beneficial for your body it is, without doubt, bad for your plumbing system.
 What can be done then to remove it?

 Brilliant advertising has brainwashed a huge number of people to think that the only all way to remove limescale is by using some expensive limescale removal product from your local supermarket.
 Whilst it is possible to scrub off the limescale deposits, due to the fact that the minerals involved are very hard, using abrasives to remove them will also likely damage the finish of the material underneath.
 Luckily though a far less abrasive alternative exists. calcium carbonate is easily dissolved in a range of mild acids.